 Description:

 This function should release all of the resources as acquired or setup during call to SSL_init() function.
 Basically it should reverse whatever been done during initialization call.
-After a call to this function, call to any other function should return error SSL_STATUS_NOT_INIT
+After a call to this function, call to port access functions should return error SSL_STATUS_NOT_INIT

 Return Code: